12 Years Ago: ‘Can You Duet’ Premieres on CMT

-Nine years ago today, on April 14, 2008, Can You Duet premiered on CMT.
-Competitors from the TV singing competition's two seasons included Steel Magnolia and the Stellas, but the show is perhaps best known for introducing the husband-and-wife team of Joey and Rory Feek, better known as Joey + Rory.
+Twelve years ago today, on April 14, 2008, Can You Duet premiered on CMT.
+Contestants on the TV singing competition's two seasons included Steel Magnolia and the Stellas, but the show is perhaps best known for introducing the husband-and-wife team of Joey and Rory Feek, better known as Joey + Rory.

 Naomi Judd, songwriter Aimee Mayo and vocal coach to the stars Brett Manning served as judges, with Rossi Morreale hosting the series.
 During the show's first season, Joey + Rory came in third, behind winners Caitlyn Lynn and William Snyder and second-place duo Nick Brownwell and Jeremiah Richey.
 But it was Joey + Rory who quickly catapulted into stardom following their appearance on Can You Duet.

 Joey + Rory signed a record deal with Vanguard / Sugar Hill after the show, and released their debut single, the Top 30 tune “Cheater, Cheater,” from their freshman album, Life of a Song.
 Two years later, in 2010, Joey + Rory released Album Number Two, followed by His and Hers in 2012, both on Vanguard / Sugar Hill Records.
 "When I'm Gone," from His and Hers, landed in the Top 20 on the charts.